27 Cozy Apartment Bathroom Decor Ideas (No Drilling Needed)

 What this gives you: A warmer, more custom mirror moment without replacement.

-If the window light feels harsh, a tension-rod cafe curtain is a cozy bathroom decor idea for an apartment that softens it.
+If the window light feels harsh, a tension-rod cafe curtain softens it beautifully.
 The half curtain keeps privacy while letting daylight in.
 Choose linen or cotton in a warm neutral to keep the mood airy.
-It is easy to install and remove.
-The fabric adds a gentle, lived-in feel.
+It is easy to install and remove, and the fabric adds a gentle, lived-in feel.

 Hang the rod slightly above the midline of the window for a classic look.
 Let the fabric skim the sill so it feels tailored.
 A warm white curtain keeps the bathroom bright but softer.
-It is a simple swap that changes the whole tone.
-The soft folds make the space feel cozy.
+The soft folds make the space feel cozy immediately.

 Pair the curtain with a small plant or candle on the sill.
 Avoid heavy patterns that can feel busy in small rooms.
 If the window is tiny, choose a sheer fabric to keep it light.
-The cafe curtain brings warmth without blocking light.
-It feels charming and rental-safe.
+The cafe curtain brings warmth without blocking light and feels charming and rental-safe.

 Tips